-Florian Hoffmann is the Franz Haniel Chair of Public Policy and the Director of the Willy Brandt School.
-Prior to joining the School in 2010, Prof. Hoffmann taught at the London School of Economics and Political Science (LSE) and the Catholic University of Rio de Janeiro (PUC-Rio).
+Florian Hoffmann is the Franz Haniel Chair of Public Policy.
+Having served as the Director of the Willy Brandt School from 2010 until 2015, he is currently (winter semester 2015/16) on leave and teaching at the Catholic University of Rio de Janeiro (PUC-Rio), Brazil.
+Prior to joining the School in 2010, Prof. Hoffmann taught at the London School of Economics and Political Science (LSE) and the PUC-Rio.
 He holds a doctoral degree in law from the European University Institute (Florence, Italy), an LL.M. from the PUC-Rio and a BSc in Law and Government from the LSE.
 His work has generally focused on the interface between law and politics, with his main research interest having been in international law and human rights.
 He was a co-founder of the European Society of International Law and is a member of the editorial team of the German Law Journal.
 He has, amongst others, been a consultant with the World Bank and the UN Office of the High Commissioner for Human Rights.

 On May 22 the Friedrich Ebert Foundation brought together financial and economic experts to discuss new concepts for a sustainable economic policy in Germany.
 The discussion with leading...

 The summer lecture series "Migration.
 Integration.
 Inclusion." starts on April 18th.
 Organized by the Brandt School and the Rosa-Luxemburg-Stiftung, the 14 part series hopes to...

 Swiss Initiative to Commemorate the 60th Anniversary of the Universal Declaration of Human Rights, 2009